 A Brief Overview

-Heatstroke normally happens when a dog loses his innate ability to regulate his body temperature.
+Heat stroke normally happens when a dog loses his innate ability to regulate his body temperature.
 Dogs do not sweat all over their bodies the way humans do.
 Their body temperature is chiefly regulated by respiration such as panting.
-If a pooch’s respiratory tract fails to clear heat quickly enough, heatstroke may take place.
+If a pooch’s respiratory tract fails to clear heat quickly enough, heat exhaustion may take place.

-If an animal experiences heatstroke, you may notice hyperventilation, excessive panting, dry gums that become pale, increased salivation, erratic or rapid pulse, confusion, weakness, diarrhea, vomiting, and possibly rectal bleeding.
+If an animal experiences heat stroke, you may notice hyperventilation, excessive panting, dry gums that become pale, increased salivation, erratic or rapid pulse, confusion, weakness, diarrhea, vomiting, and possibly rectal bleeding.
 If the dog continues overheating, his breathing efforts will become slow, or worse, absent.
-This, in turn, can lead to seizure or coma.
+This, in turn, can lead to seizures or coma.

 To prevent overheating during the hot summer months, make sure your pet has a shaded, breezy place to rest, away from direct sunlight.
 Always provide plenty of fresh, cool drinking water.
 And, don’t push your dog too hard to play or work – give him plenty of breaks throughout the day.

-The following guidelines will help should your dog become overheated:
+The following guidelines will help your overheated dog:

 1. Watch your pooch for signs of overheating during the hot weather.
 Dogs having difficulty with hot temperatures exhibit a combination of the symptoms mentioned above (hyperventilation, excessive panting, dry gums that become pale, increased salivation, erratic or rapid pulse, confusion, weakness, diarrhea, vomiting, and possibly rectal bleeding).
 Once you notice these signs, move your pet to a cooler area immediately, preferably with a fan.
 Dogs with heavy fur coats and short muzzles tend to manifest signs sooner than other breeds.